AdobeDocs/experience-manager-cloud-service.en/help/forms/forms-microsoft-power-automate-integration.md

 1. On the Authentication page, enable the following options, and click Save.

     * Access tokens (used for implicit flows)
     * ID tokens (used for implicit and hybrid flows)

 1. On the API permissions page, click Add a permission.
-1. Under Microsoft APIs, select the Flow Service, and select the following permissions.
+1. Under Microsoft® APIs, select the Flow Service, and select the following permissions.
     * Flows.Manage.All
     * Flows.Read.All